 Tools in rotation

 Claude for reasoning, critique, and code generation.
 Claude Code in VS Code for building components and pages.
+Figma for design decisions and visual logic — connected to Claude Code via MCP.
 Other tools introduced deliberately — only when a specific gap appears.

 My approach